Germany still top destination for asylum-seekers in Europe | DW | 17.10.2021

 The three parties' main political opponents, the conservative bloc of outgoing Chancellor Angela Merkel, have hit out at the plan, saying it is tantamount to giving up control of migration.

-In August, the chairman of the Federal Employment Agency, Detlef Scheele said Germany needed 400,000 immigrants a year to help the economy grow and replace retiring workers.
+In August, the chairman of the Federal Labor Agency, Detlef Scheele, said Germany needed 400,000 immigrants a year to help the economy grow and replace retiring workers.

-During the 2015-17 European migrant crisis, Germany processed over 1.4 million asylum claims, according to data from the EU's statistics agency, Eurostat.
+During the European migrant crisis from 2015 to 2017, Germany processed over 1.4 million asylum claims, according to data from the EU's statistics agency, Eurostat.

 With material from KNA news agency